+Inspection report for early years provision

+Unique Reference Number 138796

+Inspection date13 August 2008InspectorJoanne Graham

-Inspection report for early years provision Unique Reference Number 260810 Inspection date27 February 2008InspectorRosemary Moore Type of inspection Childcare Type of care Childminding ABOUT THIS INSPECTION The purpose of this inspection is to assure government, parents and the public of the quality of childcare and, if applicable, of nursery education.
+Type of inspection Childcare

+Type of care Childminding

+ABOUT THIS INSPECTION

+The purpose of this inspection is to assure government, parents and the public of the quality of childcare and, if applicable, of nursery education.
 The inspection was carried out under Part XA Children Act 1989 as introduced by the Care Standards Act 2000 and, where nursery education is provided, under Schedule 26 of the School Standards and Framework Act 1998.

 This report details the main strengths and any areas for improvement identified during the inspection.
 The judgements included in the report are made in relation to the outcomes for children set out in the Children Act 2004; the National Standards for under 8s day care and childminding; and, where nursery education is provided, the Curriculum guidance for the foundation stage.

 The report includes information on any complaints about the childcare provision which Ofsted has received since the last inspection or registration or 1 April 2004 whichever is the later.

-The key inspection judgements and what they mean Outstanding: this aspect of the provision is of exceptionally high quality Good: this aspect of the provision is strong Satisfactory: this aspect of the provision is sound Inadequate: this aspect of the provision is not good enough For more information about early years inspections, please see the booklet Are you ready for your inspection? which is available from Ofsted's website: www.ofsted.gov.uk.
-THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection:
+The key inspection judgements and what they mean

+Outstanding: this aspect of the provision is of exceptionally high quality

+Good: this aspect of the provision is strong Satisfactory: this aspect of the provision is sound

+Inadequate: this aspect of the provision is not good enough

+For more information about early years inspections, please see the booklet Are you ready for your inspection? which is available from Ofsted's website: www.ofsted.gov.uk.

+THE QUALITY AND STANDARDS OF THE CARE

+On the basis of the evidence collected on this inspection:

 The quality and standards of the care are satisfactory.
 The registered person meets the National Standards for under 8s day care and childminding.

 At the time of the inspection there were no children on roll.
 Ofsted judges that the provider remains suitable to provide care.

 WHAT SORT OF SETTING IS IT?

-The childminder has been registered since 2001.
-She lives with her husband and four children aged 12, 14, 15 and one adult child.
-The whole ground floor of the childminder's house is used for childminding and there is a fully enclosed garden for outside play.
-The childminder is registered to care for a maximum of six children at any one time.
-No children on roll When a provider does not have children on roll at the time of the inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.
+The childminder registered in 2000.
+She lives with her family in Hayes, Middlesex.
+The whole of the flat is used for childminding and there is a fully enclosed communal garden for outside play.

+The childminder is registered to care for a maximum of three children at any one time but there are currently no children on roll.
+The family has two cats.

+No children on roll

+When a provider does not have children on roll at the time of the inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.

 As there are no children on roll, the quality of the provision cannot be judged better than satisfactory because there is no reliable evidence on which to assess its impact on children.

-THE EFFECTIVENESS OF THE PROVISION Helping children to be healthy The provision is satisfactory.
+THE EFFECTIVENESS OF THE PROVISION

+Helping children to be healthy

-The childminder has a sound understanding of suitable procedures to: - \ promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are ill (National Standard 7: Health) - \ ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements.
-(National Standard 8: Food and drink) Protecting children from harm or neglect and helping them stay safe The provision is satisfactory.
+The childminder has a sound understanding of suitable procedures to promote children's good health, by ensuring that positive steps are taken to prevent the spread of infection and appropriate measures are put in place when children are ill.

+The childminder has a sound understanding of suitable procedures to ensure that food and drink for children is adequate, properly prepared, nutritious and complies with dietary and religious requirements.

+Protecting children from harm or neglect and helping them stay safe